 All Blog Entries

-Meet Grand Final judge Hayley Mulenda
+Meet Grand Final judge Chisola Chitambala

-On Monday 8th July, Jack Petchey’s Speak Out Challenge Grand Finalists will take to the stage of the Cambridge Theatre.
+On Monday 7th July, Jack Petchey’s Speak Out Challenge Grand Finalists will take to the stage of the Cambridge Theatre.
 Every speech is unique and inspiring in its own way, making it an incredibly tough decision to determine who the next Jack Petchey’s Speak Out Challenge Grand Champion will be, which is why we invited an esteemed panel of judges to take on that difficult task!

 The panel consists of artists, presenters and campaigners all known for using their voice to create change.
 They will judge the competition based on the content, delivery, structure and positive impact of each speech and help us crown this years winner.